andrasq/node-k-profiler/Readme.md

 Do not response to signals, let the system handle SIGUSR2 events as it normally does.
 Note that the default action on an uncaught signal is to exit.

+### profiler.verbose( yesno )

+Turn off/on the k-profiler console.log tracers that track profiling actions.
+Tracers are enabled by default.
+The output is like

+    2016-11-23T17:39:05.423Z -- k-profiler: capturing heap snapshot
+    2016-11-23T17:39:05.532Z -- k-profiler: saved heap snapshot to heapdump-2016-11-23T17:39:05.423Z.heapsnapshot

 ### Events

 - `'finish'` - emitted whenever finished saving to a file; returns the filename